Download the release on GitHub.

 Section titled “Fulfill Deployment Requirements”The build configuration of VAST received a major overhaul.
 Inclusion of libvast

-in other procects via add_subdirectory(path/to/vast)
+in other procects via add_subdirectory(path/to/vast) is now easily possible.

 The names of all build options were aligned, and the new build summary shows all